Department of Psychology

 - All previous college/university transcripts (official transcripts only); MSU graduates do not need to supply official transcripts

-* The Psychology Department also requires that applicants submit Graduate Record Exam Scores (General test, which yields a Verbal and Quantitative score).
-The GRE Psychology Subject Test is not required, but recommended.
+* The Psychology Department requires that applicants submit Graduate Record Exam Scores (General test, which yields a Verbal and Quantitative score).
+The GRE Psychology Subject Test is not required, but recommended, especially for applicants who did not major in psychology as an undergraduate.
 Please arrange to have scores sent to Montana State University (code: 4488).
 All successful candidates must demonstrate knowledge of the fundamentals of psychology, as well as undergraduate-level training in statistics and research methods.

 Teaching Assistantships or Research Assistantships, which are awarded on a competitive basis, are usually available to formally admitted graduate students during their two years of study.
 See the Financial Support for Graduate Students section on the departmental home page for more information (assistantships are requested by the student's home department).

-The Department of Psychology at Montana State University offers a research-oriented Master of Science (M.S.) degree in Psychological Science.
+The Department of Psychology at Montana State University offers a research-oriented Ph.D. degree in Psychological Science.
 Psychological Science is a broad term for scientific research in the core academic areas of psychology.
 These areas include cognitive, developmental, health, learning, physiological, and social psychology.
 Psychologists conducting psychological research work in a wide range of settings such as colleges and universities, health care facilities, federal & state government, small & large businesses, and many other places.

-The goal of our two-year graduate program is to train students to conduct psychological research.
+The goal of our graduate program is to train students to think critically about theory and evidence, to understand and use statistical procedures, and to design, conduct, and publish psychological research.
 The psychology department at MSU does not have graduate faculty who specialize in clinical, counseling, community, or school psychology.
-Moreover, we are not a practitioner-oriented or MBA-type program.
-We are a program for students who want to continue on to a doctoral program in psychology and conduct research.
+Moreover, we are not a practitioner-oriented program.
+We are a program for students who want to conduct research and pursue research-oriented careers, academic or otherwise.

-To satisfy the degree requirements, students must work intensively with their advisor to complete a research project culminating in a written master's thesis.
-Six graduate-level psychology courses and one additional supporting course (e.g., biology, statistics, and sociology) are also required.
+To satisfy the degree requirements, students must work intensively with their advisor to complete a research project culminating in a written master's thesis by their second year, complete qualifying exams by the begining of the fourth year, and complete an advanced research project culminating in a written dissertation within or after the fourth year.
+Students must complete at least 3 graduate-level psychology courses on statistics/research methods, 2 credits of a teaching course, and 8 content course.
 General areas of faculty research interest include: cognitive psychology, physiological psychology, social psychology, health psychology, applied statistics, and research methods.

 The psychology faculty at MSU uses an individualized mentorship approach to graduate training.
 Students and their advisors work together to devise a program of coursework and research best suited for the students' career goals.
 The opportunity to conduct research with a faculty member is a unique component of our graduate program as it provides training useful for the ultimate pursuit of a doctoral degree or work in various organizations.